openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_s3.rst

 bucket.

-If you want to ensure that the data you store on S3 is secure, and you plan to use timed-urls, be sure to set ``querystring_auth: true`` and ``default_acl:
-'private'``, as shown in the topic that follows.
-In addition, be sure to verify the following third-party configuration settings
+If you want to ensure that the data you store on S3 is secure, and you plan to use signed URLs that are valid for only a short time, be sure to set ``querystring_auth: true`` and ``default_acl: 'private'``, as shown in the topic that follows.
+In addition, be sure to verify the following third-party configuration settings.

-* Files in S3 should by private.
+* Files in S3 should be private.

-* The timed URLs should have temporary authentication that allows private files to be accessed.
+* The signed URLs should have temporary authentication that allows private files to be accessed.

 ********************************
 Use Amazon S3 for Data Storage